-A central paradigm in web search is the notion of a crawler, which is a software application designed to gather information from web pages.
+THE ROBOT CRAWLER GRAPH PROCESS ANTHONY BONATO, RITA M. DEL RÍO-CHANONA, CALUM MACRURY, JAKE NICOLAIDIS, XAVIER PÉREZ-GIMÉNEZ, PAWEŁ PRAŁAT, AND KIRILL TERNOVSKY ABSTRACT.
+Information gathering by crawlers on the web is of practical interest.
+We consider a simplified model for crawling complex networks such as the web graph, which is a variation of the robot vacuum edge-cleaning process of Messinger and Nowakowski.
+In our model, a crawler visits nodes via a deterministic walk determined by their weightings which change during the process deterministically.
+The minimum, maximum, and average time for the robot crawler to visit all the nodes of a graph is considered on various graph classes such as trees, multi-partite graphs, binomial random graphs, and graphs generated by the preferential attachment model.
+1. Introduction A central paradigm in web search is the notion of a crawler, which is a software application designed to gather information from web pages.
 Crawlers perform a walk on the web graph, visiting web pages and then traversing links as they explore the network.
 Information gathered by crawlers is then stored and indexed, as part of the anatomy of a search engine such as Google or Bing.
-See [10, 16, 25] and the book [22] for a discussion of crawlers and search engines.

-Walks in graph theory have been long-studied, stretching back to Euler's study of the Königsberg bridges problem in 1736, and including the travelling salesperson problem [3] and the sizeable literature on Hamiltonicity problems (see, for example, [28]).
-An intriguing generalization of Eulerian walks was introduced by Messinger and Nowakowski in [23], as a variant of graph cleaning processes (see, for example, [2, 24]).
-The reader is directed to [8] for an overview of graph cleaning and searching.
-In the model of [23], called the robot vacuum, it is envisioned that a building with dirty corridors (for example, pipes containing algae) is cleaned by an autonomous robot.
+See [11, 18, 27] and the book [24] for a discussion of crawlers and search engines.
+Walks in graph theory have been long-studied, stretching back to Euler's study of the Königsberg bridges problem in 1736, and including the travelling salesperson problem [3] and the sizeable literature on Hamiltonicity problems (see, for example, [30]).
+An intriguing generalization of Eulerian walks was introduced by Messinger and Nowakowski in [25], as a variant of graph cleaning processes (see, for example, [2, 26]).
+The reader is directed to [9] for an overview of graph cleaning and searching.
+In the model of [25], called the robot vacuum, it is envisioned that a building with dirty corridors (for example, pipes containing algae) is cleaned by an autonomous robot.
 The robot cleans these corridors in a greedy fashion, so that the next corridor cleaned is always the "dirtiest" to which it is adjacent.
 This is modelled as a walk in a graph.
 The robot's initial position is any given node, with the initial weights for the edges of the graph G being $-1, -2, \ldots, -|E(G)|$ (each edge has a different value).
 At every step of the walk, the edges of the graph will be assigned different weights indicating the last time each one was cleaned (and thus, its level of dirtiness).
 It is assumed that each edge takes the same length of time to clean, and so weights are taken as integers.
-In such a model, it is an exercise to show that for a connected graph, one robot will eventually clean the graph (see [23]).
+In such a model, it is an exercise to show that for a connected graph, one robot will eventually clean the graph (see [25]).
+In the robot vacuum model, let s(G) and S(G) denote the minimum and maximum number of time-steps over all edge weightings, respectively, when every edge of a graph Research supported by grants from NSERC, MITACS Inc. and Ryerson University.